ManrahulBajwa/SnakeGame/README.md

-This is a Simple Snake Game created with JavaScript and <canvas>
+This is a Simple Snake Game created with JavaScript and "<canvas>"